Gluten-Free Bread Recipe (Perfectly Soft and Fluffy!)

 Photos of the gluten free bread dough in the stand mixer.

-Step 3: Evaluate and prepare the dough.
-Once the dough comes together, check the consistency.
+Step 3: Once the dough comes together, check the consistency and compare to my photo.
 Look at your dough and poke a finger into it.
 Is it wet, sticky, or just right?
 You may need to add more flour depending on which flour blend you use.

 Photos of the bread in the loaf pan before and after the rise.

-Step 6: Prepare to bake.
-Remove the pan from the rising area, remove the plastic, and preheat your oven to 350º F.
+Step 6: Remove the pan from the rising area, remove the plastic, and preheat your oven to 350º F.

-Step 7: Bake the gluten-free bread.
-Place the pan of risen dough in the oven and bake for 40-45 minutes.
+Step 7: Place the pan of risen dough in the oven and bake for 40 to 45 minutes.
 The actual bake time will vary by the material the pan is made from, the size of the pan, etc.

-The bread is finished baking when it is golden on top and has an internal temperature of 200-205º F. I recommend using this digital thermometer to check the internal temperature.
+The bread is finished baking when it is golden on top and has an internal temperature of 200 to 205º F. I recommend using this digital thermometer to check the internal temperature.

-Step 8: Cool the bread.
-When the bread is finished baking, remove the pan from the oven.
+Step 8: When the bread is finished baking, remove the pan from the oven.
 Let it sit in the pan for 5 minutes, then carefully lift the bread out of the Pullman loaf pan by the ends of the parchment paper.
 Put the bread onto a cooling rack.

-💡 Important: Resist the urge to slice the bread while it’s warm!
+Important: Resist the urge to slice the bread while it is warm!
 Let it cool completely to room temperature before cutting.
 This helps the crumb set and prevents the bread from becoming gummy.

 Slices of bread next to the loaf on the cutting board.